JeanPhilippeStephane/Dokkan-Cards/README.md

   *IMPORTANT NOTICE*

   ## You are not allowed to post this project and claim that it is yours and you cannot use my code and assets for your projects (personal or commercial) without permission!
+All third-party assets and code belong to their respective owners!
+Please read the disclaimer for more info on this matter, located under:

-Also, read the disclaimer located under: *Dokkan-Cards/app/src/main/res/values/strings.xml*
+*Dokkan-Cards/app/src/main/res/values/strings.xml*